Watch the video below to see a quick look inside the National Motorcycle Museum

 With your generous support we have expanded the list of motorcycles on display from 40 to over 500.
 Many motorcycles are on loan from private collectors from around the world.
 The collection of memorabilia, antique motorcycle toys, photos and posters has also grown tremendously.
 If you are a collector of one or more machines, there may be room for your motorcycle in the galleries of the National Motorcycle Museum.

-Our breakthrough for 2010 is the adaptive reuse of a structure on the outskirts of Anamosa over twice the size of the old downtown location.
+Our breakthrough in 2010 was the adaptive reuse of a structure on the outskirts of Anamosa over twice the size of the old downtown location.
 With a location just off U.S. 151, more parking and single story architecture we are better able to handle bus tours and large groups as well as create and produce exciting special events on our grounds.

 We encourage you to click on “Get Involved” on the Museum Home Page to see all the ways you can begin to work with the Museum and support its work.
 From outright cash donations to giving your time and technical expertise, there’s a way for you to get involved with the National Motorcycle Museum!